avine/formation-angular-base/CahierExercices_en/06_pipes.md

-## TP6: The Pipes
+## Lab 6: Pipes

-We will now use the `pipes`, in order to format the content of our application.
+We will now use `pipes`, to format the application content.

-At first, we will use the `pipes` available in the framework: `uppercase` and `currency`.
+We will start by using `pipes` provided by the framework: `uppercase` and `currency`.

-- In the templace of the `product` component, use `pipe` `uppercase` to display the title in uppercase
+- In the `ProductComponent` template, use the `uppercase` pipe to display the the title in uppercase.

-- In the `product` component template, use `pipe` `currency` in order to display the price of a product with the currency * euro * and with two digits after the decimal point.
+- In the `ProductComponent` template, use the `currency` pipe to display the price using the *euro* currency and two decimals.

 - Also add the `pipe` to the `currency` for displaying the total on the main page `app.component.html`